Columbia Ketamine Program

-- The initial infusion of the ketamine treatment
+- The initial administration of the ketamine treatment.

-- Twice weekly ketamine infusions for 2 weeks with follow-up infusions as recommended by psychiatrist.
-A typical case is would be 8-12 infusions over 4-6 weeks.
+- Twice weekly ketamine administration for 2 weeks with follow-up treatments as recommended by psychiatrist.
+A typical case would be 8-12 treatments over 4-6 weeks.

 - Follow-up care as recommended by our clinical experts.